Phazorknight/Cogito/Readme.md

 ### Known bugs:
 - No collision check for carryables, wieldables or when you drop items.
 All of these can clip through walls if you stand too close to them.
 - Inventory / items:
-  - Sometimes stackable item counts gets tripped somehow, resulting in picking up one item, but the stack goes up by 2, etc.
+  - Stackable item counts gets tripped somehow, resulting in picking up one item, but the stack goes up by 2, etc.
 - Wieldables:
   - Gamepad: Primary use trigger needs refining as the analog input causes multiple triggers.
+- Combinables:
+  - Name is misleading, will change this to something like ammo

 ### Still to do:
 - Pause/Options Menu:
   - Invert Y toggle doesn't work yet.
 But can be set in the Player.gd script in the inspector.
 - Player Attributes:
   - Action points (low prio)
+- Inventory / Items:
+  - Option to take all items from a container.
+  - Item type COMBINABLE (true combinable, not like the current implementation): Checks if an item is used with a different item, both get destroyed and a new item gets added to player inventory.
 - Interactables:
-  - Door: Improve door rotation inspector settings
   - Door: Create option to make sliding door
 - AudioManager is unwieldy.
 Can probably be redone to work better.